leahbriscoe830/COMP483_Pipeline_Project_2026/README.md

 # COMP483_Pipeline_Project_2026

 ## Description
 This project uses Snakemake to automate a pipeline implementing tools introduced in COMP483 Computational Biology to analyze sequencing reads.
 The samples analyzed in this project are from two Human cytomegalovirus patients, 2 and 6 days post-infection, sequenced by Cheng et al. 2017.
 First, the pipeline extracts the coding sequence features and quantifies the TPM of the samples using kallisto.
 The quantified samples are fed into an R script using the sleuth package to find the differentially expressed genes between the 2 and 6 dpi samples.
 Next, only reads that map to the HCMV genome are identified using bowtie2, which are then used to create an assembly for each sample using SPAdes.
-Finally, the sample assemblies are aligned using blast+ to find the top 5 strains.
+Finally, the assembly contigs are aligned using blast+ to find the top 5 strains for each sample.
 The final results of this analysis of the HCMV samples are summarized in a file named PipelineReport.txt.

 ## Dependencies

 ### Bioinformatics Tools
 - NCBI datasets
 - kallisto
- -sleuth
 - bowtie2
 - spades
 - blast+